-- (a) The Employer and the Union agree that the Employer may establish Teacher Coordinator positions in the bargaining unit.
-Examples could include, but not be limited to, such positions as:

-- Numeracy/Science Coordinator

-- Literacy Coordinator

-- Coordinator of Hebrew Language

-- Coordinator of Athletics

-- Coordinator of Outdoor Education

-- (b) Teacher Coordinator vacancies will be posted and filled as described in Clauses 17.1 and 17.2 of the collective agreement.
-Before an applicant is confirmed in a Teacher Coordinator position, the Employer and the applicant will discuss the expectations of the role and any release time the Employer anticipates making available to the incumbent.

-- (c) Instructors who obtain Teacher Coordinator positions will receive a stipend of \$6,000 per annum, in addition to their annual salary, in recognition of the additional responsibilities associated with the Coordinator role.

-- (d) The Administration may provide a Teacher Coordinator with a reduced workload in addition to the stipend.
+- (a) The Employer and the Union agree that the Employer may establish Teacher Coordinator positions in the bargaining unit. - (b) Teacher Coordinator vacancies will be posted and filled as described in Clauses 17.1 and 17.2 of the collective agreement.
+Before an applicant is confirmed in a Teacher Coordinator position, the Employer and the applicant will discuss the expectations of the role and any release time the Employer anticipates making available to the incumbent. - (c) Instructors who obtain Teacher Coordinator positions will receive a stipend of \$6,000 per annum, in addition to their annual salary, in recognition of the additional responsibilities associated with the Coordinator role. - (d) Following consultation between the Administration and the Teacher Coordinator, the Administration may provide a Teacher Coordinator with reduced teaching time, and a corresponding reduction in preparation period(s), in addition to the stipend.